DataDog/documentation/content/monitors/monitor_types/composite.md

 With regard to configuration, a composite monitor is independent of its constituent monitors.
 You can modify the notification policy of a composite monitor without affecting the policies of its constituent monitors, and vice versa.
 Furthermore, deleting a composite monitor will not delete its constituent monitors; a composite monitor does not own other monitors, it only uses their results.
 Also, many composite monitors may reference the same individual monitor.

-_Note: this guide refers variously to 'individual monitors', 'constituent monitors', and 'non-composite monitors'.
+_Note: we refers variously to 'individual monitors', 'constituent monitors', and 'non-composite monitors'.
 They all mean the same thing: the monitors that a composite monitor uses to calculate its status._

 ## Creating composite monitors